 Due to the event’s success, Completely KIDS has been able to increase the number of children enrolled in the Weekend Food Program, which provides healthy, child-friendly food to take home every Friday.
 The weekend and after-school food programs fit within the organization’s mission to educate and empower kids and families to create a safe, healthy, successful and connected community.

-Pinot, Pigs & Poets will return for its 10th anniversary on May 16, 2019.
+Pinot, Pigs & Poets will return on May 13, 2020.